tae898/age-gender/README.md

 1. Five random seeds on 5-fold cross-validation on the `Adience` dataset.

     Since the reported metrics (i.e. accuracy) is 5-fold cross-validation, we will do the same here.
 In order to get the least biased numbers, we run this five times each with a different seed.
 This means that we are training in total of 25 times and report the average of the 25 numbers.
+See `cross-val.json` for the details.

 ## Evaluation results